Pttn/rieMiner/README.md

 Option type = Option value
 ```

 It is case sensitive, but spaces and invalid lines are ignored. **Do not put ; at the end or use other delimiters than =** for each line, and **do not confuse rieMiner.conf with riecoin.conf**!
 If an option is missing, the default value(s) will be used.
 If there are duplicate lines, the last one will be used.
-The available options are:
+The main available options are:

 * Host : IP of the Riecoin wallet/server or pool.
 Default: 127.0.0.1 (your computer);
 * Port : port of the Riecoin wallet/server or pool.
 Default: 28332 (default port for Riecoin-Qt);